MagicSetEditorPacks/Full-Magic-Pack/data/magic-modules.mse-include/information/readme.txt

 depends on:
 	package:			magic-modules.mse-include
 	version:			2024-05-20
-#### Use the highest date version needed among modules

 #### Also add this, unindented, before the card style section:
 include file: /magic-modules.mse-include/information/card_fields
-#### For DFC or TFC templates, instead use:
+#### For DFC or TFC templates, instead override the faces_coordinates function, and use:
 include file: /magic-modules.mse-include/information/card_fields_dfc
 include file: /magic-modules.mse-include/information/card_fields_tfc

 #### Customization
-#### You can adjust global alignment by redefining the following functions after the scripts include statement
+#### Optionally, you can adjust global alignment by redefining the following functions after the scripts include statement
 #### which must return an int corresponding to the number of pixels you want to shift things by
 #### positive numbers move right and down, negative move left and up